goodstart57/TIL/HTML/html.md

 # Basic HTML (HyperText Markup Language)

-You can move other html documents and construct web page by using html tags.
+You can move other HTML documents and construct web page by using HTML tags.

-`Hyper` means that we can move around html documents
+`Hyper` means that we can move around HTML documents

 ## basic template